rslifka/elasticity/README.md

+(2012-11-23) Hey all, I'm still out here.
+Elasticity remains part of our daily workflow at [Sharethrough](http://www.sharethrough.com/) and after a year of work, our usage patterns have stabilized.
+Submit an issue if you have suggestions!

 Elasticity provides programmatic access to Amazon's Elastic Map Reduce service.
 The aim is to conveniently abstract away the complex EMR REST API and make working with job flows more productive and more enjoyable.

 [![Build Status](https://secure.travis-ci.org/rslifka/elasticity.png)](http://travis-ci.org/rslifka/elasticity) REE, 1.8.7, 1.9.2, 1.9.3